-R. Wilfred Tremblay, 2007, Professor of Communication; Dean of the Nido R. Qubein School of Communication.
-B.S., Arkansas State University; M.S., Boston University; Ed.D., University of Pittsburgh.
+James W. Tucker, 2017, Assistant Professor of the Practice of Finance.
+B.A., University of North Carolina at Chapel Hill; M.B.A., Wake Forest University; Ph.D., University of South Carolina at Columbia.

-Sarah F. Vess, 2011, Assistant Professor of Education; Coordinator of the M.Ed program in Special Education.
+Sarah F. Vess, 2011, Associate Professor of Education and Coordinator of the M.Ed program in Special Education.
 B.S.
 Western Carolina University, M.Ed.
 University of Georgia, Ed.D.
 University of Georgia.

-Elyse J. Watkins, 2014, Assistant Professor of Physician Assistant Studies.
-B.A., Virginia Commonwealth University; B.S., George Washington University; M.S., California State University at Bakersfield.

 Phillips C. Watson, 2010, Assistant Professor of the Practice of Communication.
 B.A., Swarthmore College, M.B.A., Harvard Graduate School of Business Administration.

 James B. Wehrley, 1994, Associate Professor of Finance, the W. Roger Soles Professor of Management & Leadership, and Dean of the Earl N. Phillips School of Business.
-B.B.A., University of Wisconsin at Whitewater, M.B.A., Baylor University, Ph.D., Virginia Polytechnic Institute and State University.
+B.B.A., University of Wisconsin at Whitewater; M.B.A., Baylor University; Ph.D., Virginia Polytechnic Institute and State University.